joyboseroy/honeywell-rag/README.md

 Built as a demo to show that enterprise RAG does not require a single vector store.
 Each data source needs a different retrieval mechanism.
 This system unifies them behind a single query interface.

-**Core principle:** the index answers "which document?" — the document answers "what does it say?" — two different problems, two different mechanisms.
+**Core principle:** the index answers "which document?"
+The document answers "what does it say?"
+These are two different problems, with two different mechanisms.

 ---